julien-boudry/Condorcet/README.md

 $condorcet->getLoser('Schulze') ; // Name of an valid method
 ```

-Will return a string with the Option_Identifiant or many Option identifiants separated by commas
+Will return a string with the Candidate Name or many separated by commas

 #### Get a complete ranking from advanced methods